napari/docs/docs/naps/8-telemetry.md

 For now, I suggest creating a simple REST API server for collecting the data.
 It could be a simple Python FastAPI server that will store data in the SQLite database.
+Connection to server will be encrypted using HTTPS and certificate provided by LetsEncrypt.

 Data for aggregation should be extracted from the database using a script running on the same machine.